 During this time they bought a tent camper, and the family spent many happy years traveling to Canada every summer and one summer across the country and back.
 When Jim had the opportunity to become the publisher of the San Bernardino Sun, they took a deep breath and moved to Redlands, California, a huge change for two New Englanders!
 Mom immediately joined the local League of Women Voters and the Assistance League.
 In 1977, they moved to Tucson, Arizona, where Jim was publisher of the Tucson Citizen.
 Once again, Mom joined the League and worked extensively on local issues, such as public schools, water rights and voter forums.
 She believed strongly in Planned Parenthood and volunteered at the Tucson Public Library.

 When Dad retired, they traveled constantly, whether in their camper, on various ships and even by camel in Egypt!
 She moved to Tiverton, Rhode Island, in 2018 to be near her children and lived at Brookdale Sakonnet Bay.
 We would like to thank everyone there for the amazing and compassionate care she received.

 She is survived by her three children, Barbara Geehan and Jim Geehan of Bristol, Rhode Island, and Janet Hoffman (Ken) of Alamo, California; grandchildren, Andrew Hoffman, Casey Krueger, and five great-grandchildren.
 Mom had a rapier intelligence, a brilliant smile and a love of books, especially mysteries.
 She was a good friend and loving mother and will be missed greatly.
 In lieu of flowers, please donate in her memory to your local League of Women Voters or Planned Parenthood.

-To send sympathy gifts to the family or plant a tree in memory of Betty B. Geehan, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Betty B. Geehan, please visit our Tree Store.